AngeloKai/ml-for-web/README.md

 different developers will likely develop differently.
 For example, some developer may start with a neural network already written in JS and try to optimize it for other things.

-<a name="myfootnote4">4</a>: Many factors contribute to this phenomone.
+<a name="myfootnote4">4</a>: Many factors contribute to this phenomenon.
 Here are the few main
 factors:
 1. During the training process, the main focus is on rapid iteration of the model and ease of expressing the model.
-Compared to other major languages, python is easiest at expressing mathmatical formula.
+Compared to other major languages, python is easiest at expressing mathematical formula.
 New students to machine learning typically learn things in Python as well.
 2. It's until the past few years that JavaScript has decent support for raw buffers.
-    Majroity of machine learning codes have to do with matrix manipulations.
+    Majority of machine learning codes have to do with matrix manipulations.
 Using raw buffer or at least objects with buffers to represent matrix is a much more memory saving option.
 3. There is a pre-conceived notion that JavaScript is slow.
-Abhishek Soni's [Machine Learning with JavaScript](https://hackernoon.com/machine-learning-with-javascript-part-1-9b97f3ed4fe5) clarifies this preconceived notion really well.
+Abhishek Soni's [Machine Learning with JavaScript](https://hackernoon.com/machine-learning-with-javascript-part-1-9b97f3ed4fe5) clarifies this preconceived notion well.
 4. Because the majority of the industry has gone with the option of python + C, the cloud platforms are optimized for that.
 Developers these days rarely train anything in local environment but usually use cloud platforms such as Azure, AWS, or GCP.
 Though developers